sybrew/the-seo-framework/readme.txt

 TODO add scheme listener for canonical URL at settings page.
 	Take from `document.body.addEventListener( 'tsf-site-robots-changed', _registerSiteDefaultRobotsValue );`

+TODO do we consider multiple taxonomies for a single post type?
+	* See email from Damien. -> We can test this with ACF Pro.

 Punt:
 - remove jQuery dependencies in UI?
 - The image placeholder is not considering of the featured image in WP 6.6 Gutenberg.